Preschool Scissor Practice

 4 Tips for Teaching Preschool Scissor Skills

 Helping your kids learn how to handle scissors early on will give them an advantage when they start entering preschool or kindergarten.
 There are tons of school activities that require the use of scissors.
-If they do scissor practice activities at home, then you won’t have to worry about them as much when they use it on their own at school.
+If they do scissor practice activities at home, then you won’t have to worry about them as much when they use them on their own at school.

 Here are a few tips for scissors skills practice at home: